Ardclough: Economy

 Limestone quarries (sinkhole recorded 1804) made Ardclough townland, which is located on a canal bank, the focus of economic activity from the 1800s until the death of owner Patrick Sullivan in 1879 (peak activity 1850s).
 This townland was also chosen as the location for Lyons parish church (1811) and St Anne's National School (1834).
 Boston Lime Company reduced the price to six shillings per load in 1875 but a footnote in the 1891 census returns attributes the decline in population from 75 to 21 in Ardclough townland to the closure of quarries.
 Stone was brought by light railway to the nearby quays and by canal barge to Sullivan's lime kiln.
-Ardclough limestone used on construction of Naas jail and hospital.
+Ardclough limestone was used in the construction of Naas jail and hospital.
 The census reports of the mid-19th century indicate how the small townland of Ardclough came to give its name to the adjoining district, but by 1901 there were only six people living there.